-Free printable gift labels wrap around quick-knitted cabled headband ear warmers–a great handmade gift option for girls of all ages.
+Free printable gift labels for cable headbands to wrap around these quick-knitted ear warmers for a great handmade gift option for girls of all ages.
 Be sure to check out the handmade gifts page for even more easy gift ideas.

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.